eeeeeean/calagator/README.md

 DONE Make markers reflect current things
 DONE Get things from 01_calagator like constants to compile

-Save node, show node, search by node
+DONE Save node, show node, search by node
-Other searches, actions, information (events)
-''  openhouse, show '' ''
+DONE Other searches, actions, information (events) DONE ''  openhouse, show '' ''
 DONE Global map to show today's events, confirm that's what it's doing DONE Dropdown to switch region, with 'region missing?' placeholder About page, how to get involved